shaun9111/necesse-server/README.md

 # necesse-server
 How to create a necesse server on oracle cloud for free. (https://www.oracle.com/ca-en/cloud/free/)

 This will require some knowloegd of creating an instance on oracle cloud and how to open ports on oracle cloud.
 Those steps arent listed yet.
-If you want, you can try looking at this video below < https://youtu.be/g7sP33QtuxM
+If you want, you can try looking at this video below
+https://youtu.be/g7sP33QtuxM

 If anyone wants to commit changes, I will check them and credit you in the readme file afterwards.

-LINKS
+##LINKS
 1. https://www.putty.org/
 2. https://filezilla-project.org/

+###Instructions

 Once you have a vm up and running and you have SSH into it using putty or other similar program. use the putty terminal to run these commands.